 Although the Christian communal meal looked much like a typical Roman banquet, it had a different purpose.
 The three to four-hour deipnon and symposion constituted the entirety of Christian worship.
 In the first hour or so, believers reclined on couches and ate a leisurely meal, followed by a toast to Jesus—not to Caesar—as Lord.
 Then, they spent another hour or so singing anti-imperial hymns about Jesus (who overcame death at the hands of the Roman authorities, overturning their ‘power’), teaching about God’s Kingdom plans to bring all empires under his reign, praying for daily sustenance, reading aloud apostolic letters that instructed them how to live according to the ethics of the Kingdom of God, and ministering to each other through spiritual gifts.

 This mealtime gathering in Jesus’s name was a politically subversive act, challenging Rome’s ideological claims and right to rule the world and upholding Christ’s right to rule the world as God’s authorized King.
 Christianity claimed that nations, governments, kings, and presidents had no right to rule.
 In essence, the Christian banquet was a behind-the-scenes act of nonviolent resistance.
 It was anti-nationalism, anti-imperialism, and anti-patriotism precisely because it was pro-Kingdom of God.

 Reading and Praying

 The Church in America should also look forward to the growth of the Kingdom and thus the demise of worldly nations such as the United States.
-When one of Jesus’s disciples asks, “Lord teach us to pray,” Jesus provides a model that is Kingdom centered, opposes Roman ideology, and asks heaven’s blessings to come on earth.
+When one of Jesus’s disciples asked, “Lord teach us to pray,” Jesus provided a model that is Kingdom-centered, that opposes Roman ideology, and asks heaven’s blessings to come on earth.
 When we analyze the words carefully, we notice how political it is.